Monday, February 1, 2021

 I've not yet exhausted all my worldly karma.

-The verse then continues by drawing our attention away from the brush and ink–the source of attachment for the subject in Miaohui's poem–to the silences and absences of sound between the ritual sounds that mark the monastic life:
+The verse then turns our attention away from brush and ink—the source of attachment for the speaker—toward the silences and absences of sound that punctuate the ritual life of the monastery:

 I intuitively understand that these evergreen trees